Seneca-SCPA/Applied-Problem-Solving/docs/documenting-logic.md

                                          BUTTON: [DONE]"

 3. Which button was tapped?
-    ADD 1:
+    A. ADD  :
-           a) Add 1 to count
+            1. Add 1 to count
-           b) Repeat from step:2
+            2. Repeat from step:2

-    DONE :
+    B. DONE :
-          a) DISPLAY:
+            1. DISPLAY:
                       "Are you sure?
                        BUTTON: [YES]
                        BUTTON: [NO]"
-          b) Which button was tapped?
+            2. Which button was tapped?
-              NO:
+                  A. NO:
                         1. Repeat from step:2

-    NONE :
+    C. NONE :
-          a) Repeat from step:2
+            1. Repeat from step:2

 4. Return count
 5. END